tucks into the mossy bank company closely

 - Not Threatened

-The one that looks like it is trying to be moss has a body that is small, leafy, and soft, with tiny, rounded lobes that form small patches on the mossy bank.
-The colour is pale greyish-green to brownish-green when dry, bright green when wet.
-The lobes are covered in tiny, fuzzy projections that give them a soft, mossy texture.
-It is the lichen of the mossy companion, the one that tucks itself into mossy company and hopes not to be noticed, the one that is a master of disguise.
+Psoroma lichen looks like it is trying to be moss.
+It has a body that is small, leafy, and soft.
+With tiny, rounded lobes that form small patches on the mossy bank.
+The colour is pale greyish-green to brownish-green when dry.
+Bright green when wet.
+The lobes are covered in tiny, fuzzy projections.
+These give them a soft, mossy texture.
+It is the lichen of the mossy companion.
+The one that tucks itself into mossy company and hopes not to be noticed.
+The one that is a master of disguise.

-The psoroma lichen is a foliose lichen, meaning it grows in flat, leafy lobes that are attached to the substrate at points but not completely stuck down.
-The lobes are small and rounded, often overlapping like the scales of a fish.
-The upper surface is covered in tiny, granular projections (granules) that give it a soft, fuzzy texture.
-Under a hand lens, the granules are visible, tiny bumps that make the surface look like velvet.
+The psoroma lichen is a foliose lichen.
+It grows in flat, leafy lobes.
+Attached to the substrate at points but not completely stuck down.
+The lobes are small and rounded.
+Often overlapping like the scales of a fish.
+The upper surface is covered in tiny, granular projections (granules).
+These give it a soft, fuzzy texture.
+Under a hand lens, the granules are visible.
+Tiny bumps that make the surface look like velvet.